 In a highly competitive retail market, retailers are dependent on constantly looking for new ways to automate business processes and improve customer service.
 Smart retail provides promising approaches to master these challenges skillfully.
 In this article, you will read how useful smart stores are for retailers and which smart IT solutions are already being used successfully in the retail segment.

-What is behind the Smart Retail definition?
-Smart Retail and Smart Store concepts pursue the goal of optimizing retail sales processes through automation using Internet of Things (IoT) technologies and modern IT solutions.
 Automation includes scannable RFID tags, point of sales (POS) terminals, smart shopping carts, video cameras, retail Big Data technologies and more.
 This gives retailers numerous opportunities to improve business processes and service quality for their customers.

 Thanks to RFID tags and special software, for example, control many product features and monitoring their condition in real time.
 Among the most important are the following: